Montessori & Homeschooling - Here to Stay?

 Interested in learning more?
 Check out our Homeschooling with Montessori blog posts.

-This is an article I wrote for The Montessori Foundation.
-Used by permission.
-Quote from Michael Olaf, used by permission of the Michael Olaf Montessori Company, www.michaelolaf.net
+This is an article I wrote for The Montessori Foundation, used by permission, montessori.org.
+Quote from Michael Olaf, used by permission of the Michael Olaf Montessori Company, michaelolaf.net

 All content copyright Montessori for Everyone.
 May only be used with permission.